PeterDauwe/dotfilesi3/README.md

-# This is my config for the fusion-polybar
+# This is my dotfiles for i3